 We’re spending the rest of this summer talking about our data-driven, equity-focused approach to economic development and producing prosperous, resilient places—from the team that makes it happen.
 Catch up with the full series of posts, essays, and reports on this page.
-Written by Jordan Howard The economic development team at SGA often works with communities … Continued
+The economic development team at SGA often works with communities to identify strategies for … Continued

 At the beginning of 2021, Smart Growth America began working with residents in the North End neighborhood of Newport, Rhode Island to create an equitable development strategy for the community, which is in the path of significant new development.
 To mitigate displacement and ensure that residents benefit from major public and private investments, the Smart Growth America team is working with local leaders to define a community-based vision, build capacity, and create advocacy strategies.